smartony/mptevents/README.md

 needed, give it the device name to open such as /dev/mptctl or /dev/mpt2ctl or /dev/mpt3ctl and it will send syslog messages.

+This daemon will try to auto-detect each supported host in /sys/class/scsi_host.
+Any unsupported host (e.g. ahci) will be ignored.

 If you give it no arguments it will try to auto-detect the control device and use that if it finds only one.
 If more than one is available you'll need to decide which one to use.